Skip to Content

 How to Make the Chicken Sausage

-This breakfast casserole uses my tried and true breakfast sausage seasoning that I’ve used for homemade chicken breakfast sausage patties and chicken sausage cheese balls.
+This breakfast casserole uses my tried and true breakfast sausage seasoning that I’ve used for homemade chicken breakfast sausage patties.
 It’s a simple blend of spices that you probably have in your pantry.

 chicken breakfast sausage seasoning